isid0re/SoloLeveling/README.md

 ![SoloLeveling](https://i.imgur.com/Nz04onp.png)

-SoloLeveling is an automated leveling script for any Diablo 2 characters using Blizzhackers Kolbot.
+SoloLeveling is an automated leveling script for any Diablo 2 characters using Kolbot.
 The overall goal of the project is to be the easiest and fastest leveling script for any character class.

 **NOTE:** This script is designed to be only run from [https://github.com/blizzhackers/kolbot](https://github.com/blizzhackers/kolbot).
 Most errors occur from using the wrong Kolbot repo installation.